saadmk11/changelog-ci/README.md

       # Optional, only required when you want more customization
       # e.g: group your changelog by labels with custom titles,
       # different version prefix, pull request title and version number regex etc.
+      # config file can be in JSON or YAML format.
       config_file: changelog-ci-config.json
       # Optional, This will be used to configure git
       # defaults to `github-actions[bot]` if not provided.